Pressure Canning Turkey Soup – Easy Homemade Recipe

 How to Pressure Can Turkey Soup

-This recipe is a raw pack method and deals with raw meat.
-Raw pack recipes are my favorite ways to do canning over hot pack methods because I’m not having to work with hot water, hot jars, and hot ingredients in a hot canner, on a hot stove… You get the picture.
+I prefer raw pack (also called cold pack) recipes over hot pack recipes because I don’t have to work with hot water, hot jars, and hot ingredients in a hot canner, on a hot stove… You get the picture.

 Prepare and Fill the Jars

-The first step is to cut your turkey into 1 inch cubes and adding it to your clean canning jar.
 You can customize the ratio of meat to vegetables in this recipe without changing the food safety or canning time.
-I choose to do about 1 1/2 cups turkey with 1/2 cup each vegetable.
+I choose to do about 1 1/2 cups turkey with 1/2 cup of each vegetable.

 If I happened to be out of one of the vegetables, I could choose to use more meat, or replace the volume with a different vegetable, or let it be filled by the water.